ana-stanojevic/ana-stanojevic/README.md

 ---
 ## 🔗 Work with me

-I collaborate on:
-- AI systems engineering
-- agent-based systems
-- LLM + decision systems
-- production ML systems
+I’m useful when you are:

+- building an AI system that needs to make decisions, not just predictions
+- moving from idea → working prototype → real-world system
+- building a full pipeline (intake → model → decision → execution)
+- integrating LLMs with tools, constraints, and real-world signals
+- trying to reduce noise and focus on high-value actions

 📩 contact@ana-stanojevic.com
 🌐 https://www.ana-stanojevic.com